- Zoos and Wildlife Parks

 Suitable for ages: Young Children (4-8), Older Children (9-12) and Teenagers (13-18)

 Venue type: Outdoor

-Yorkshire Wildlife Park is home to the UK’s only polar bears - four in fact - as well as over 60 different species with daily talks, live shows and animal education.
+Yorkshire Wildlife Park is home to... polar bears!
+Four in fact, as well as over 60 different species with daily talks, live shows and animal education.